 Army recruits take official weight and height measurements to determine a candidate’s physical condition.

-This is a compulsory part of the physical exam of the Military Entrance Processing Station (MEPS) that every candidate must follow and pass before being sworn in as a new recruit.
+This is a compulsory part of the physical exam of the Military Entrance Processing Station (MEPS) that every candidate must follow and pass before being sworn in as a recruit.

 Both height and weight measurements are rounded up or down to the nearest whole digit.